Will eating and drinking over this Holiday Season ruin your waistline?

 - At a dinner party skip the sugar laden dessert and have a thin slice of cheese and cracker.

 - If you simply have to have an after dinner chocolate look for the dark chocolate instead of the milk variety.
 It is likely to be healthier but not much!

 - Keep some raw vegetables sticks ready in the fridge with a healthy hummus or raw tomato salsa dip to snack on if you get the post party munchies.

 - Keep fruit and a selection of green leaves ready to whizz up a Green smoothie as a reviver.
 They really work.

 For indigestion, acidity, feeling bloated or uncomfortable after a meal.
 Put 1 chamomile and 2 peppermint teabags in a mug, add boiling water and leave to infuse for 10 mins.
 Add honey or lemon to flavor (optional).
 Sip slowly.

 The problem with holiday eating and drinking is that people often feel they need to treat themselves.
 The trouble is that it can get out of control and soon you are on the dangerous roller coaster of eating those foods you just know are bad for you.
 You can then get cravings for these foods and they almost become an addiction.
 Sound familiar?

 Well the way to get back on track is to do a mini detox.
 Detox is an amazing way to loose weight although that is not its main purpose.
 Fat is just a storage depot for all those toxic chemicals.
 Once you cleanse your body of these chemicals and acidity your body let’s go of excess weight.

 Put an end to this vicious cycle with a New Year Detox.
-My new Detox Diet Plan shows you how with a choice of three levels of cleansing that fits in with your life.
+My new Recharge and Energize Detox Plan shows you how with a no starvation diet that fits in with your life.
+Get it now!